imgproxy/imgproxy/docs/image_formats_support.md

 * `IMGPROXY_MAX_GIF_FRAMES`: the maximum of animated GIF frames to being processed.
 Default: `1`.

 **Note:** imgproxy summarizes all GIF frames resolutions while checking source image resolution.

+## ICO support

+imgproxy supports ICO output only when using libvips 8.7.0+ compiled with ImageMagick support.
+Official imgproxy Docker image supports ICO out of the box.